Meatloaf Baking Time at 400 Degrees Fahrenheit

 While the internal temperature is the ultimate indicator, you can also rely on visual cues.
 A perfectly baked meatloaf will have a beautiful, golden-brown exterior.
 It should be firm to the touch.
 If the top starts to brown too quickly, cover it loosely with aluminium foil to prevent further browning.
 It's all about achieving that perfect balance between a crispy crust and a juicy interior.

-Part 4: Meatloaf Variations: Beyond the Basics
+Part 4: meatloaf variations: Beyond the Basics

 Meatloaf doesn't have to be a predictable dish.
 Let's explore some variations that will add excitement and intrigue to your culinary repertoire.